Murder of Yolanda Panek

+Murder case in Portland, Oregon, U.S.

 Yolanda Evette Panek (June 24, 1974 – c.
 July 13, 1995) was an American woman who vanished from the Capri Motel in Portland, Oregon.
 The day after she was last seen checking into the hotel, her locked car was found abandoned with her two-year-old son inside, alive.
 A maid at the motel who cleaned Panek's room found the mattress stripped of its sheets and soaked in blood.

 Though Panek's whereabouts have never been discovered, her common-law husband, Abdur Rashid Al-Wadud, was charged and convicted of her murder in March 1996.
 Prior to her disappearance, Al-Wadud had threatened to murder Panek numerous times due to her not raising their son in Islam, and she contested in a restraining order against him that he had threatened to slash her throat.

 In 2014, the YWCA of Portland established the Yolanda Project, a shelter for victims of domestic violence, named in Panek's honor.

 Background

-Yolanda Evette Panek was born June 24, 1974, in Portland, Oregon Panek was an only child.
+Yolanda Evette Panek was born June 24, 1974, in Portland, Oregon.
+Panek was an only child.
 She attended James Madison High School where she was an honors student and star athlete, holding the school's shotput record and being voted "most inspirational."
 As a teenager, Panek was granted the title of Rose festival princess at the Portland Rose Festival.
 After graduating high school, Panek ran a program tutoring local female students in mathematics and science at the YWCA in Portland.

 Panek married Abdur Rashid Al-Wadud (also known as Darryl Deveraux) in an unsanctioned Muslim marriage ceremony in 1993, and the two gave birth to a son, Sayid, in 1993.
 The two had a tempestuous relationship, with Panek filing a restraining order, claiming Al-Wadud was physically abusive and had tried to strangle her.
 In her restraining order, Panek wrote: "He has told me that as a Muslim he has consulted with others who advised him to follow the 'law of the land', but if that were not the case, he would slit my throat, and that would be justified."
 In June 1995, Al-Wadud graduated from Portland State University and was purportedly seeking work in California, having previously worked in the composition department of The Oregonian.